the-new-developers/jens-cool-guy-git-workshop/README.md

 **pull** - To bring "upstream" or "origin" changes down into your local branch.
 In this example, we pull from this GitHub workshop repository to our local machines.

+**pull request** - A method of submitting contributions to a repository.
+You open a pull request to "request" that someone "pull" your changes.

 **push** - To send changes in your local branch "upstream" to the "origin."
 In this example, we push from our local machines to this GitHub workshop repository.

 **repository** - You can think of this at a high-level as a whole coding project, or a collection of code.
 Often called a "repo."
 Each school assignment could be a repository.
 A huge web application could be a repository.
 A bunch of small applications that work together in one big system might each be their own repository.